 I have asked hundreds of anglers why they trot their floats, or why they hold their float back, and about 95 out of 100 will tell me they need to hold the float back because they think that it presents the bait first to the fish before the leader, before the split shots, and before the float can spook the fish.

-In fact, some guys trot so much that the bait is sometimes 5 to 10 feet ahead of the bait so they can be sure the bait goes first and the fish see’s nothing but the bait.
+In fact, some guys trot so much that the bait is sometimes 5 to 10 feet ahead of the bait so they can be sure the bait goes first and the fish sees nothing but the bait.
 If they only knew how bad that type of presentation was and how many fish they were missing they would stop immediately!
 DO NOT DO THIS!
 I will explain why holding your bait back too much is such a bad thing below.

 The bait going ahead of the float is a good side effect of holding the float back but it’s not the important reason you should do it.
 The real benefit of controlling your speed when float fishing or trotting is to match the speed of the bottom current.